Slesa/launchy/trunk/Launchy_QT/readme.txt

 .
 Dropdown is also transparent
 .
 Double click runs item
 .
 Right click on output area opens popup menu
+.
+Fixed a GDI resource leak
+.
+If there is no text, clear the icon
+.
+Thanks to Tyler Sticka for Launchy's beautiful new skin and icon!

 Done for alpha 9: